rjoleary/cs444-joos-compiler/docs/report1.md

 The directory `test/negative/` contains over 90 test files.
 Each one of these files are expected to fail compilation.
 They are run with `make test.negative`.

+### Parallelize tests

+Sequential: 126s

+Parallel: 22.44s

+Which is a 5.6x improvement

 ### Haskell Unit Tests

 Unit tests for the Lexer are written in Haskell and located in